chiro1879/chiro1879/README.md

 My favourite pieces of online media is Pokemon, Lackadaisy and Murder Drones.
 I'm open to watching or playing anything anyone suggests to me.

-My favourite music genre is Hardcore, Speedcore and Extratone.
+My favourite music genre is Uptempo, Rawstyle, and Speedcore.

 For verifying if any sensitive message is actually from me, here is my public key: